Wednesday, April 21, 2021

 The ethnographic approach to qualitative research comes largely from the field of anthropology.
 The emphasis in ethnography is on studying an entire culture.
 It enables the researcher to understand the culture through the interpretations, experiences and perceptions and meanings given by those living within this specific cultural context.

-It is a research process that is based on fieldwork using a variety of (mainly qualitative) research techniques but including engagement in the lives of those being studied over an extended period of time.
+It is the types of research process that is based on fieldwork using a variety of (mainly qualitative) research techniques but including engagement in the lives of those being studied over an extended period of time.

 Merits of Ethnography: